Purpose

 3. Contact the University Archivist to make arrangements for the destruction of large batches of records

-4. Erase or destroy electronically stored data; consult with IT regarding the proper destruction of electronic records.
+4. Erase or destroy electronically stored data; consult with IT regarding properly destroying electronic records.

-5. Departments are responsible to contact any hosted locations to destroy documents annually.
+5. Departments are responsible for contacting any hosted locations to destroy documents annually.

-Official Repository The unit designated as having responsibility for retention and timely destruction of particular types of official University records.
+Official Repository The unit designated as responsible for the retention and timely destruction of particular types of official University records.
 Such responsibility is assigned to the unit’s administrative manager or a designee.

 Departments and units that maintain University records are called “official repositories.”
 These administrative units are responsible for following established record retention management practices.
 Each unit’s administrative manager or a designee must: